ctan24/Group-4-Project/README.md

 # Group 4 Project Overview

-- Project Description : A web application that tells past and expected weather.
-It also let the user subscribe daily weather updates and updates will get sent via email or text message.
+- Project Description : A web application that tells a city's weather in 3 ways: Minute, hourly and daily and also shows its related news.

 - SDLC : Prototyping